Close Menu

 106.09 Complications of chronic kidney disease requiring at least three hospitalizations within a consecutive 12 month period and occurring at least 30 days apart.
 Each hospital stay must last at least 48 hours, including hours in a hospital emergency department immediately before the hospitalization.

 • Complications of CKD.
-The hospitalizations in 106.09 may be for different complications of CKD.
-Examples of complications from CKD that may result in hospitalization include stroke, congestive heart failure, hypertensive crisis, or acute kidney failure requiring a short course of hemodialysis.
+The hospitalizations in the listing may be for different complications of CKD.
+Examples of problems from CKD that may result in hospitalization include stroke, congestive heart failure, hypertensive crisis, or acute kidney failure requiring a short course of hemodialysis.

 • If the CKD complication occurs during a hospital stay that was initially for a co-occurring condition, the SSA will look at it under their rules for medical equivalence.
 The SSA will review concurrent conditions, including those that result in hospitalizations, under the listings for the affected body system or under the rules for medical equivalence.